maxy619/maxy619/README.md

 - 👋 Hi, I’m @maxy619
 - 👀 I’m interested in ...Learning Python and make a project of my own
 - 🌱 I’m currently learning ...Python and Django
-- 💞️ I’m looking to collaborate on ...Some projet of which for now I have no idea
+- 💞️ I’m looking to collaborate on ...Some project
 - 📫 How to reach me ...for now here only.

 <!---